 Although we do not have written references to the Druids until the fourth century BC, it is thought that they existed in some form in Ireland long before this.
-Ancient megalithic monuments from the Neolithic period such as Newgrange are thought by some to have been designed with the advice of the Druids, as extensive expertise in astronomy would have been required to align it with the Winter Solstice sun.
-It is almost certain that these sites were used for the rituals and traditions presided over by the Druids, but sadly we will never know for sure what these would have involved.
+Ancient megalithic monuments from the Neolithic period such as Newgrange are thought by some to have been designed with the advice of people like Druids, as extensive expertise in astronomy would have been required to align it with the Winter Solstice sun.
+It is almost certain that these sites were used for the rituals and traditions, but sadly we will never know for sure what these would have involved.

 Customs of the Druids

 The word ‘Druid’ is thought to mean ‘oak-knower’ or ‘oak-seer’ in the old Celtic languages.
 And it is clear that trees were of huge importance and value to them.
 For Irish Druids particularly, the oak tree was a hugely important symbol of spirituality and power.
 Oak trees are thought to have been meeting places and sites for performing rituals, and to have had magical properties.

 Human sacrifice was another alleged custom of the Druids, which was written about extensively by Julius Caesar.
 In his records, he notes that the victims of sacrifice were most often criminals who had been found guilty of serious offences.
 The Druids offered these sacrifices to appease the Gods, and they had several methods of killing their offerings.

 According to Roman sources, some were hung, some were burned, and others were subjected to ritualistic torment.
 The Iron Age bog bodies found in Ireland are thought by some to have been part of a ritual killing like this.
 However, it is worth noting that not everyone agrees with this interpretation of the bodies.
 It is also worth noting that we do not know the extent to which the writings from Rome served as propaganda for the Roman Empire.